singlecore06483/sc_framework/README.md

 new udates and features in sc_framework:

-- added 2 new tools
+- added 2 new cve-exploits tools
 - bugs and errors are fixed
-- added 1 new search command --> search cve-exploits
+- make the tool better to see the exploits and payloads names.